 You do not require any immunizations as part of your admission application.

-Programs within the School of Health and Human Services require standard immunizations (tetanus, diphtheria, pertussis, measles, mumps, rubella and varicella) as a program requirement.
+Programs within the School of Health and Human Services require standard immunizations (tetanus, diphtheria, pertussis, measles, mumps, rubella and varicella) as a clinical/work placement requirement.

 Please note: some immunizations may require a delay in receiving others, for example, after receiving an MMR booster, one must wait four weeks before having a TB test completed.
 The following important information refers to the order and sequence of immunizations.
 In order to complete NSCC immunization requirements in a timely manner, please adhere to the requirements below.